espocrm/documentation/docs/development/services.md

     Not to be confused with [*Container services*](di.md).

 Services are entry points for business logic.
+They are just regular PHP classes.
 You can write business logic right in a service class or delegate it inside the service to another classes.
-Controllers are supposed to have little code.
-Usually, a controller action calls some service method.
+Controllers and Action classes are supposed to have little code.
+Usually, they call service methods.

 You can create a service class in any namespace you like (inside your module).
-Use the dependency injection to require this class in your custom controller (your class will be passed to the constructor of your controller).
+Use the dependency injection to require this class in your Controller or Action class (your class will be passed to a constructor).

 ## Creating service class